RagtimeGal/quartz--encyclopedia-mysenvaria/CONTRIBUTING.md

 *For a more thoughtfully formatted version of this page, see the official article on the website:* https://mysenvaria.ragno.studio/Meta/Contributing

 ```
-When contributing please note that I, Ragno, retain ownership of the Encyclopedia Mysenvaria and reserve the sole right to monetize it.
+When contributing please note that I, Ragno, retain sole ownership of the Encyclopedia Mysenvaria and reserve the right to monetize it.

-By submitting content you promise that your contribution is your property and agree that it may become part of the project.
-As such it may be used, modified, or monetized without need for further permission.
-This does not mean you forfeit your copyright or moral rights.
-You retain ownership, but by contributing you grant the Encyclopedia Mysenvaria an irrevocable license to use your submission however it pleases.

-You also acknowledge that, due to the project's license terms, others may copy, modify, and redistribute your content under the same terms.
+By submitting or contributing content you grant the Encyclopedia Mysenvaria a perpetual, worldwide, non-exclusive, royalty-free, and irrevocable license to use, publish, edit, adapt, and commercialize your contribution as part of the project.You retain ownership of your contribution, but acknowledge that once integrated it becomes a permanent part of the project and may be redistributed under the project's open license terms (CC BY-NC-SA 4.0).

-For more information see the [Contribution Guidelines](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/CONTRIBUTING.md) and [CLA](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/CLA.md) on the [GitHub](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria).
+For more information see the [Contribution Guidelines](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/CONTRIBUTING.md) on [GitHub](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria)
 ```

 ```
 Although the Encyclopedia Mysenvaria website will not be monetized, future plans for the project outside of the website may include monetization!

-By contributing you agree that any content you submit becomes property of the project, and may be monetized with no need for further permission.
+By contributing, you acknowledge that any submitted content may be integrated into commercial releases of the project without requirement for further permission or royalties.
 ```

 ```